Top Spots for Spring Fishing in Southwest Illinois

 Netting a trophy catfish -- whether it’s a channel cat, blue cat or flathead -- isn’t that unusual in the Great Rivers & Routes region of southwest Illinois.

 Picture yourself sitting along the banks of the Mighty Mississippi, fishing pole in hand, your line drifting in the water and dreams of snagging the perfect channel or blue catfish swimming around in your head.
-The skies are blue and the sun is warm.
-It’s almost a perfect day.
+The skies are clear; in terms of the weather, it's been almost a perfect day.
 Then your line jerks and your day just became one to remember.

 “The Mississippi and Illinois Rivers in our region offer some excellent and diverse fishing opportunities,” Fred Cronin, a Fisheries Biologist with the Illinois Department of Natural Resources says.
 “The rivers are well known for producing trophy sized blue catfish and flathead catfish.”